metaplex-foundation/developer-hub/src/pages/core/external-plugins/oracle.md

 - Update
 - Burn

-When adding a Oracle Plugin to an Asset the plugin stores and references an Orcale Account external to the Mpl Core program.
-This external account will then be referenced and called upon to decide if lifecycle events can take place on the asset at that given point in time.
+When adding a Oracle Plugin to an Asset or Collection the Oracle Plugin Adapter stores and references an Orcale Plugin external to the Mpl Core program.
+This external plugin will then be referenced and called upon to decide if lifecycle events can take place on the asset at that given point in time.

 ## Works With